-Humber’s Respiratory Therapy Advanced Diploma program prepares students to deliver safe, evidence-informed, and person-centered cardio-respiratory care.
-Through a dynamic blend of classroom instruction, simulation-based training, and extensive clinical placements, learners build strong foundations in health and life sciences, clinical judgment, and hands-on technical skills.
+Humber's Respiratory Therapy advanced diploma program prepares students to assess, implement and evaluate evidence-informed and person-centered cardio-respiratory care to all patient populations.
+Through a dynamic blend of classroom instruction, simulation-based training and extensive clinical placements, learners build strong foundations in health and life sciences, clinical judgment and hands-on technical skills.

-Students gain expertise in airway management and mechanical ventilation, cardiopulmonary diagnostics and resuscitation, oxygen and aerosol therapy, pulmonary function and stress testing, prevention and rehabilitation of cardio-respiratory diseases and patient education and interprofessional collaboration.
+Students will obtain competency in a wide range of skills including airway management, mechanical ventilation, cardiopulmonary resuscitation, oxygen and aerosol therapy, pulmonary and cardiac diagnostics, pulmonary rehabilitation methods, provision of patient education, and interprofessional collaboration.

 Timing & intensity: Work-integrated learning occurs in upper semesters and involves full-time rotations across partner hospitals/clinical sites.
 Rotations involve days, evenings, nights, weekends, and statutory holidays to reflect 24/7 care.